How To Get To Hampstead Heath And The Pleasures It Affords

 Belsize Park is to the south, providing another option to access this area of the heath.

-Golders Green tube station can be found to the north west of the heath.
+Golders Green tube station can be found to the north west of the Heath.
 From North End Road, you’ll find Kenwood House, Hampstead Heath Extension and Golders Hill Park.

-Tufnell Park tube station is to the east of the heath, within easy reach of Highgate Ponds or the lido.
+Tufnell Park tube station is to the east of the Heath, within easy reach of Highgate Ponds or the lido.

 By bus